 Future of the wreck

-The Badewanne team will continue documenting and investigating this significant wreck in co-operation with Finnish Heritage Agency of Antiquities, RCE and other partners, Including Associate Professor Dr. Niklas Eriksson, Maritime Archaeologist, Univ. of Stockholm, Sweden:
+The Badewanne team will continue documenting and investigating this significant wreck in co-operation with Finnish Heritage Agency of Antiquities, Cultural Heritage Agency of the Netherlands and other partners including Associate Professor Dr. Niklas Eriksson, Maritime Archaeologist, University of Stockholm, Sweden.